nyashkn/oaf_ds_assign/docs/final/02_voice_ai_features.md

 # Voice AI Features for Loan Repayment Prediction

 Note: Features need to be normalized based on field agent's historical call patterns.
-We should create a categorical variable agent_id by clustering agents based on their typical conversation style (% time talking, chitchat level, etc.).
+We should create a categorical variable agent_group_id by clustering agents based on their typical conversation style (% time talking, chitchat level, etc.).

 ## 1. Call Metadata Features